Ask any pro painter what the most important part of the job is and they'll answer with one word: preparation.

 Don't launch any marketing effort that doesn't have follow-up built into it.
 If you fail to follow up, you leave at least 50% of your cash on the table.

-As I explain in the guide I created on Followup Marketing, I have never seen a follow-up system fail to pay for itself since 1996.
+I have never seen a follow-up system fail to pay for itself since 1996.
 In fact, I doubled sales -- twice -- for my first business by doing nothing more than using GoldMine to literally mine the gold from inbound emails and phone calls.

 Bottom line: Doing the necessary prep work before you launch a marketing promotion is not always fun or exciting.
 Neither is flossing your teeth or wearing your seat belt.
 You can skip it.
 But don't complain about the outcome if you do.

 Resource: If you want to put an end to "feast-or-famine" syndrome in your business, the free Client Cloning Kit can help.
-Grab your copy here
+Grab your copy here.

 No comments: